 We believe that society thrives when diverse talents, experiences, perspectives, and cultures are welcomed and celebrated.

-We envision a world where everyone, especially those on the autism spectrum, can fully participate, contribute and succeed to their fullest potential.
-Regardless of neuro-divergence, differing abilities, ethnicity, nationality, race, religion, immigration status, or sexual orientation, every person deserves to be treated with dignity and respect.
-As a part of the Duke Community, we share the university’s core values – Respect, Trust, Inclusion, Diversity, and Excellence.
+We envision a world where everyone, especially autistic individuals, can fully participate, contribute and succeed to their fullest potential.
+We believe in the inherent worth and dignity of all people, and are committed to respecting diversity of identity including neurodivergence, disability, ethnicity, race, religion, socioeconomic status, citizenship, gender identity or sexual orientation.
+As a part of the Duke community, we share the university’s core values – Respect, Trust, Inclusion, Diversity, and Excellence.
 More than aspirations, these core values shape the behaviors that we expect of ourselves and our colleagues.

 We are committed to act with purpose and intention to:

 - Champion diversity by building a community of researchers, staff, and students who are as diverse as the community we serve.

 - Address the stigma autistic individuals face in society and collabroate with a wide range of stakeholders, including families and the autistic community, to understand and dismantle barriers.